-- ◆ During the year the academy invoiced £nil (2021: £7k) for leadership training courses delivered to the Guildford Diocese.
-At the year end the Guildford Diocesan owed the academy £nil (2021: £nil). - During the year the academy was invoiced £6k (2021: £3k) for leadership training courses delivered to the Academy.
-At the year end £nil 2021: £nil) was due to Guildford Diocesan Services Limited. - In entering into this transaction the academy trust has complied with the requirements of the Academy Trust Handbook 2021.
+- During the year the academy was invoiced £1k (2022 £6k) for leadership training courses delivered to the Academy.
+At the year end £nil 2022 £nil) was due to Guildford Diocesan Services Limited. - In entering into this transaction the academy trust has complied with the requirements of the Academy Trust Handbook 2022.